itsme-badriram/python-report-generation/README.md

 # python-report-generation
 Generate a PDF Report from CSV in Python using jinja2 and pdfkit.

-Required modules,
-jinja2
-pdfkit
+Required modules are jinja2, pdfkit and wkhtmltopdf.

-wkhtmltopdf - add this to path as environment variable
+Add wkhtmltopdf to the path as environment variable.